 They were also able to learn how to properly account and hold money, as well as tackling algebra.
 They even voluntarily went to school 30 minutes early before their class time and stayed in school a few hours to have extra time for learning.

-Rafe Esquith made these children excited to learn and has paved a way to be a very effective teacher.
+Rafe Esquith made these children excited to learn and has paved the way to be a very effective teacher.
 This book was a combination of a how-to guide inside the classroom as well as an inspirational means for teachers and non-teachers to read.

-This book will definitely bring you back to basics on how to teach, which is something we lose touch of sometimes.
+This book will definitely bring you back to basics on how to teach, which is something we lose touch with sometimes.
 Having read this book will give you a refreshing outlook and a more positive take on things!

-10) Unshakable: 20 ways to enjoy teaching everyday…No matter what, by Angela Watson
+10) Unshakable: 20 ways to enjoy teaching every day…No matter what, by Angela Watson

 I was immediately hooked to read this book just by the title.
 I mean who wouldn’t want to enjoy every second, every minute, and every hour of teaching on a daily basis?
 Well, I sure do, and that made me get a copy of this one for myself.